skin care is vulnerable.

-One day it hit me - every specialist I visited and every treatment I was given had focused on the symptom - acne - and not the underlying cause itself, a hormonal imbalance in my body.
+One day, I realized that every specialist I visited and every treatment I was given had focused on the symptom - acne - and not the underlying cause itself, a hormonal imbalance in my body.
 Not once had I been asked about my diet, nutritional intake, or overall lifestyle, despite the clear link between gut and skin health.
-Even in esthetics school, we never talked about how nutrition can directly cause (and heal) skin disorders.
+Even in esthetics school, I wasn't taught about how nutrition can directly cause (and heal) skin conditions.

 There was a gap in the industry - one that had failed me, and likely many others.

-Thus began months of research, and months more of integrating my findings into my own life.
-As it turned out, being a runner, eating reasonably healthy and going to bed early wasn't enough - I had a lot of room for improvement in my lifestyle and even thought patterns.
-It wasn’t until I started making those changes that I started to see results not only in my skin, but my attitude as well.
+I began months of research, and months more of integrating my findings into my own life.
+I realized it wasn't as simple as "avoid sugar & get enough sleep" - as it turned out, I had a lot of room for improvement in my lifestyle and even thought patterns.
+When I started making these changes, I finally started to see results - and not just in my skin, but my mindset as well.
 I could look in the mirror and see me - not just my acne.
-My skin was no longer my enemy - we were on the same team, both wanting to be healthy inside and out.
-A new blemish wasn’t a punishment - it was an opportunity to get to know my body a little more.
+My skin was no longer my enemy and a new blemish wasn’t a punishment - it was an opportunity to get to know what my body needed.

 I’ve experienced every step of the skin care journey.
 I’ve had years where I loved looking in the mirror, followed by years where I dreaded it.
 I’ve been grateful, happy, sad, frustrated, angry, and ashamed.
 The journey is hard.
 It can feel stagnant, challenging, frustrating and transformative, but it can also feel incredibly lonely.
 To those that dread looking in their mirror because of acne, those that wear long sleeves year-round to hide their eczema, those that are afraid to go makeup-free because of uneven skin tone - I see you.
 I’ve been in your shoes, and I know what it’s like to feel ashamed to show up as your true, raw, unfiltered self.
 To those with more hidden concerns or who want to grow holistically through skin health - I’m with you too.